boozallen/sdp-labs/try-it-out/docs/pages/create-repository-for-pipeline-config.rst

 .. _here: https://pages.github.boozallencsn.com/solutions-delivery-platform/pipeline-framework/pages/libraries/

 When you’re done creating the pipeline_config.groovy file and saving it to the pipeline-configuration directory, you will now push the files to the GitHub repository you made in the previous step.

+For more information about what you can do within pipeline-configuration files, take a look at the different sub-sections under the "For SDP Users" section: https://boozallen.github.io/sdp-pipeline-framework/pages/for-sdp-users/index.html

 ===================================
 Pushing Code to a GitHub Repository